LiLTrash1/LiLTrash1.github.io/content/posts/Yap-series/Spaceship/index.md

 "Come in I have a little present for you it's a spaceship."
 The Black Rabbit offered to come.

 The Black Rabbit is well known for is trickery spells and dangerous candies around the neighbehood.
-W.Rabbit got drunk here for the first time and passed out which meant he had to be hostpitalised.
+W.Rabbit got drunk here for the first time and passed out which meant he had to be hospitalized.
 W.Rabbit goes inside B.Rabbit's room and sees a pill of candies.

 B.Rabbit hands over a small device which had a tube like shape small enough to hold, it had a small vessel to hold liquids.
 It was blue and had a cookie bite mark on the tip where you were supposed to put your mouth and inhale, this was a special spaceship as it had an option to switch between two flavours.